More Than 150 Inmates Escape After Attack On Jail In Philippines

 The attack took place at the North Cotabato District Jail in Kidapawan, a city on the island of Mindanao, just after 1 a.m. local time on Wednesday, according to the BBC.
 It added that "authorities suspect the gunmen are linked to Islamist separatist groups."

-Philippines' English-language newspaper The Philippine Star reported that the strike was carefully planned:
+English-language newspaper The Philippine Star reported that the strike was carefully planned:

 "Superintendent Peter Bungat, provincial jail warden, said the attack began with a power outage that plunged the facility into darkness, followed by heavy gunfire aimed at the buildings inside its fenced compound.